FHA vs. Conventional Loans: Pros, Cons and Requirements

 Credit score requirements

 For a conventional loan, you’ll need a decent credit score to meet the minimum qualifications.
-Credit score requirements can vary by lender, but most lenders will require a minimum credit score of 620.
+Credit score requirements vary by lender, but most require a minimum credit score of 620.
 To get a more attractive rate or to qualify for a lower down payment, a much higher credit score is typically needed: Think 740 or higher.

 Debt-to-income ratio requirements